mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 ![](img/ComputerAlgorithms/Kociemba.png)

-Since its release to the public, Kociemba's 2-phase algorithm has become very popular in the cubing community.
+Kociemba's 2-phase algorithm has become very popular in the cubing community since its public release.
 It is often - though not always - powering cube-solving robots or generating scrambling & solving sequences in cubing apps.
 It was also utilized in the search for God's number (// link to Maksymilian´s page once it is ready) to name a few applications where a quick and not necessarily optimal solution (but still 20 moves or less) for a randomly scrambled cube is needed.

 ## Richard Earl Korf (1997)